 Different generations of planning scholars inevitably face different issues and urgencies, due to an ever changing world.
 For young planning scholars, who build their expertise also through the accurate exploration of past planning successes and failures, it is not always easy to understand if and how established planning ideas and approaches are relevant for the challenges they face in contemporary planning.
-The Evolution of Planning Thought project offers a unique possibility to explore this relevance.
-A select group of early career planning scholars will be invited to engage in both formal and informal conversations with first-generation planners.
-The early career planners will use this occasion to pose direct questions to the first-generation of planners on the contemporary relevance of past lessons starting from their own experience.
-These inter-generational dialogues aim to facilitate the exchange between consolidated planning knowledge and crucial contemporary issues.
+The Encounters in Planning Thought project offers a unique possibility to explore this relevance.
+A select group of early career planning scholars was invited to engage in both formal and informal conversations with first-generation planners.
+The early career planners used this occasion to pose direct questions to the first-generation of planners on the contemporary relevance of past lessons starting from their own experience.
+These inter-generational dialogues succeeded to facilitate the exchange between consolidated planning knowledge and crucial contemporary issues.